History: First Issued: September 6, 2011. Last Revised: November 22, 2019.

 9. OFFICIAL RECORD

-10.1 If the Chancellor accepts the Hearing Panel’s findings and recommendation without the need for any further clarifying information or additional evidence, the Chancellor shall formally release the Hearing Panel from any further responsibility pertaining to the proceeding.
+10.1 If the Chancellor accepts the Hearing Panel’s recommendation without the need for any further clarifying information or additional evidence, the Chancellor shall formally release the Hearing Panel from any further responsibility pertaining to the proceeding.

 10.2 If the Chancellor determines that additional proceedings are necessary, the matter will be remanded with instructions to the Hearing Panel for further action.
-For example, the Panel may be asked to hear additional evidence and to re-evaluate the recommendation or to clarify portions of the Panel’s findings and/or recommendation.
-Once the Panel has completed any additional action upon remand, the Chancellor shall formally release the Panel from any further responsibility pertaining to the proceeding.
+For example, the Hearing Panel may be asked to hear additional evidence and to re-evaluate the recommendation or to clarify portions of the Panel’s findings and/or recommendation.
+Once the Hearing Panel has completed any additional action upon remand, the Chancellor shall formally release the Hearing Panel from any further responsibility pertaining to the proceeding.

 11. CHANCELLOR’S DECISION